GNOME/gnome-online-accounts/doc/CONTRIBUTING.md

 All code contributions are made using merge requests.

-Please note we have a Code of Conduct, please follow it in all your interactions with the project.
+This project has a [Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct); please, follow it in all your interactions with members of the project and the GNOME community.

 ## Creating Merge Requests